Quansight-Labs/ndindex/docs/multiaxis-indices.md

 the expression `[i[0] for i in l]` is meaningless, because not every element of `l` is a list.

-NumPy arrays work like a list of lists, but restricted so that things always "make sense".
-More specifically, if you have a "list of lists", each element of the "outer list" must be a list. `[1, [2, 3]` is not a valid NumPy array.
-Furthermore, each inner list must have the same length.
+NumPy arrays work like a list of lists, but restricted so that these kinds of things always "make sense".
+More specifically, if you have a "list of lists", each element of the "outer list" must be a list. `[1, [2, 3]]` is not a valid NumPy array.
+Furthermore, each inner list must have the same length, or more precisely, the lists at each level of nesting must have the same length.

 Lists of lists can be nested more than just two times.
 For example, you might want to take your scores and create a new outer list, splitting them by